 The fair value underlying the \$5.7 million assigned to acquired IPR&D from the Cerdelinx acquisition (recognized in the third quarter of 2002) was determined by identifying research projects in areas for which technological feasibility had not been established and there were no alternative future uses.
-The acquired IPR&D consists of low-power CMOS transceivers and backplane interfaces with embedded high-speed SERDES I/O. These products were approximately 60% complete and are estimated to be completed in 2003 at an estimated cost of approximately \$2 million.
-There has been no material change in the schedule or estimated cost of this project.
+The acquired IPR&D consists of low-power CMOS transceivers and backplane interfaces with embedded high-speed SERDES I/O. These products were approximately 60% complete and were estimated to be completed in 2003 at an estimated cost of approximately \$2 million.
+This project is now estimated to be complete in the first half of 2004.
+There has been no material change in the estimated cost of this project.